 Bursary (Financial Support)

 Financial support is not part of the Scholarship award.
-Parents interested in applying for bursarial financial support should complete a separate form, available on request from our Admissions Department.
-This will require the completion of a confidential statement of financial circumstances for consideration.
+Parents interested in applying for bursarial financial support should complete the Confidential Statement of Financial Circumstances form found here.
 Parents will then be invited to discuss the possibility for further financial support with the School Principal.

 The school will consider compassionate and other circumstances, including financial means, to decide on the level of support provided.
 Bursaries will be subject to annual review and parents may be asked to provide updated financial information.
 Following a review, bursaries may be increased or decreased.